-- Determine the physical, biological and dynamic properties of shorelines at risk, in order to: - Predict the oil behaviour and distribution; - Determine the most appropriate clean-up methods; - Identify sensitive or vulnerable areas or resources; - Determine whether any pre-impact actions are warranted; - Determine the characteristics and distribution of oil on the shoreline in order to predict the potential for oil persistence and / or natural removal; - Determine the effectiveness of shoreline response strategies and provide feedback to the IMT.
+- Determine the physical, biological and dynamic properties of shorelines at risk, in order to: - Predict the oil behaviour and distribution; - o Determine the most appropriate clean-up methods; - o Identify sensitive or vulnerable areas or resources; - Determine whether any pre-impact actions are warranted; - Determine the characteristics and distribution of oil on the shoreline in order to predict the potential for oil persistence and / or natural removal; - Determine the effectiveness of shoreline response strategies and provide feedback to the IMT.

-O3.4 Shoreline profile ✓ Modification of the shoreline profile is identified as recommended strategy (e.g. through mechanica construction of pits, berms, or bulk waste removal) All sub-modules Termination Criteria ✓ The IMT IC (or delegate) has determined that continuation of monitoring under the module is not necessary to meet the objectives of the response and ✓ Results of Module O1 monitoring demonstrate that shorelines will not be impacted; or ✓ The IMT IC (or delegate) has advised that agreement has been reached with the Jurisdictional Authority relevant to the spill to terminate the response; or ✓ The Principal Investigator through the EUL (or delegate) has advised that continuatio of monitoring under O31 may increase overall environmental impact.
+Initiation Criteria ~ Confirmation by the IMT IC (or delegate) that a hydrocarbon spill to marine or coastal waters has occurred O3.4 Shoreline profile ~ Modification of the shoreline profile is identified as a recommended strategy (e.g. through mechanical construction of pits, berms, or bulk waste removal) All sub-modules ~ The IMT IC (or delegate) has advised that either full or partial implementation of O3 is to commence.

+Termination Criteria ✓ The IMT IC (or delegate) has determined that continuation of monitoring under the module is not necessary to meet the objectives of the response and ✓ Results of Module O1 monitoring demonstrate that shorelines will not be impacted; or ✓ The IMT IC (or delegate) has advised that agreement has been reached with the Jurisdictional Authority relevant to the spill to terminate the response; or ✓ The Principal Investigator through the EUL (or delegate) has advised that continuation of monitoring under O31 may increase overall environmental impact.